 | CRANSTON, Rhode Island

-Ahlquist, who was raised a Catholic but became an atheist at around age 10, said a friend first pointed out the banner during her freshman year, and she experienced feelings of exclusion and ostracism because of the prayer.
+Ahlquist, now a junior in high school, said a friend first pointed out the banner during her freshman year.
+According to court documents, she experienced feelings of exclusion and ostracism because of the prayer.

 Rhode Island is among the most Catholic states in the nation.
-Some 43 percent of adults in the two states of Connecticut and Rhode Island identified with Catholic traditions compared with 24 percent nationwide, according to a Pew Forum on Religion and Public Life published in 2008.
+Some 43 percent of the adult population of the two states of Connecticut and Rhode Island identified with Catholic traditions compared with 24 percent nationwide, according to a Pew Forum on Religion and Public Life published in 2008.

-(Additional reporting By Lauren Keiper; Editing by Paul Thomasch, Greg McCune and Cynthia Johnston)
+(Additional reporting By Lauren Keiper; Editing by Paul Thomasch and Greg McCune)